cblevins/sp25-data/_modules/github-intro.md

 ## The Github Repository System

-Think of a GitHub repository (or "repo" for short) as a collection of files, folders, etc. You might create a repository to store all the files for, say, a research paper (storing your notes, drafts, data, and figures), a website you're building, or a programming project.
+Think of a GitHub `repository` (or "repo" for short) as a collection of files, folders, etc. You might create a repository to store all the files for, say, a research paper (storing your notes, drafts, data, and figures), a website you're building, or a programming project.
 To use a pen-and-paper analogy: it's like a three-ring binder with a bunch of papers and folders in it.
 But unlike a paper binder, a Github repository remembers every change you make to its contents - what changed, when it changed, and who changed it.
 It's like a super-powered version of Google Docs' revision history, but for any kind of file.

-When you make changes to files in your repository - like editing a Python script or adding new data or even writing notes - you'll take a snapshot of those changes (called a "commit").
+When you make changes to files in your repository - like editing a Python script or adding new data or even writing notes - you'll take a snapshot of those changes (called a `commit`).
 This creates a record that you can look back on or even return to if you need to undo something.
 Your repository also makes it easy to share your work with others.
 If you're working on a group project, your teammates can copy your repository to their own computers, make their own changes, and then sync everything back together.
 Or you might share it with your instructor when you need help debugging some code.
 Many people also use GitHub repositories to show off their work to potential employers - like a portfolio of your coding and data analysis skills.

 ## Using Github in this Course

 For this course, you're going to be using several different Github repositories.
 We'll get into the other repository later in the semester, but the first repository consists of class material that you will use to complete weekly exercises, homework, tutorials, etc: `sp25-data-materials`.
-If you [take a look at this repository](https://github.com/cblevins/sp25-data-materials), you'll see some folders for each week of the semester (`week-01`, `week-02`, etc.) along with files inside each folder.
+If you [take a look at the repository on Github.com](https://github.com/cblevins/sp25-data-materials), you'll see some folders for each week of the semester (`week-01`, `week-02`, etc.) along with files inside each folder.

 Let's return to the three-ring-binder analogy: The instructor has a "main" binder (the `sp25-data-materials` repository) with course materials, all organized into different parts and sections.
 One solution would be for the instructor to photocopy all of the material in here and give each of you your own individual copy of the binder at the start of the semester.
 This system works fine if the binder never has to be changed.
 But what happens if your instructor wants to add new material or update existing material as the semester progresses?
 They'd need to make handouts and distribute them in class, and the students would have to hole-punch them, add them to the right section, etc. It would be a pain to keep everything up-to-date.